-This guide outlines the tools we've added to your contacts section to help manage this and provides links to further resources.
+This guide outlines the tools we've added to your contacts section to help manage Customer Due Diligence, and provides links to further resources.

 The Anti-Money Laundering Directive 5 is new legislation introduced by the EU, requiring that the sale of one or more artworks (or a series of linked purchases) that exceed the equivalent sum of €10,000 (inclusive of taxes), has a Customer Due Diligence check performed on the client.